khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 #### Additions

 Proposing new top-level menu items follows the [process outlined in the handbook](https://about.gitlab.com/handbook/engineering/ux/navigation/).
-New additions are very deliberate, with data that supports it as key/foundational functionality within our DevOps platform.
+New additions are very deliberate and are made to optimize user workflows.
+Proposals should include data that supports it as key/foundational functionality within our DevOps platform.

 We do not add new top-level menu items in order to: